Billy Whitford – NAC Executive Director

 After completing his bachelor’s degree at UW and spending a year working in Australia, Garrett is extremely excited to be back at the NAC, a place he considers his “second home.”
 He says he really wants to have a big impact on the girl’s side of the program this year, not only in results and racing success, but also instilling passion and enthusiasm for the sport.

-Kristen Oyen – Assistant Novice Girl’s Coach
+Kristen Oyen – Head Novice Girl’s Coach

-Cody Silvester – Assistant Novice Girl’s Coach
+Cody Silvester – Assistant Varsity Girl’s Coach

 Cody began his rowing career at Casitas as a High school freshman in 2008 and was one of the founding members of Casitas Rowing.
 After rowing through high school and continuing onto the masters team with 10 years of personal experience, Cody realized his passion and love for the sport and wanted to share it with others by moving into coaching.
 Always wanting to learn as much as possible, he attained his level 2 U.S. rowing coaching certification, and started his career as the head middle school and novice masters coach.
 Cody worked for 4 years there, also adding the role of novice assistant coach for both the men’s and women’s high school squads, before finally moving into the position of head novice boy’s coach where he had success with his freshman earning a silver medal at the 2018 regional championships.